+Course code 224

+URL -

+Recommended -

-URL - Recommended Prerequisites - Course content Strategic management is defining the fundamental long-term goals and objectives of a company, as well as the adoption of a series of acts and the determination of the necessary instruments for the realization of these objectives the strategy Strategic management takes into account the conditions prevailing on the exterior and interior environment of a company before determining its mission, objectives, strategies and options of how to implement and evaluation.
+goals and objectives of a company, as well as the adoption of a series of acts and the determination of the necessary instruments for the realization of these objectives the strategy Strategic management takes into account the conditions prevailing on the exterior and interior environment of a company before determining its mission, objectives, strategies and options of how to implement and evaluation.
 SM sets guidelines for support in order to obtain uniform decisions and the definition of a business in connection with the competition.
-Expected learning outcomes and competences to be acquired: After completion of the course the student should be able to: understand simple fundamentals that govern workplace Business Strategy, analyze the contribution of each aspect of the strategy develop the entrepreneurial project. analyze the internal environment of the company analyze the establishment environment of business can market strategy selects or industry evaluate strategies implement strategies Teaching methods Lectures (13 wks x 5 hrs theory) and one big homework project.
+Expected learning outcomes and competences to be Solve the realization of these objectives the strategy and interior environment of a company before determining its mission, objectives, strategies and options of how to implement and evaluation.
+SM sets guidelines for support in order to obtain uniform decisions and the definition of a business in connection with the competition.
+After completion of the course the student should be able to: • understand simple fundamentals that govern workplace Business Strategy, Prerequisites outcomes and competences to be understand simple fundamentals that govern workplace Business Strategy, Course content Strategic management takes into account the conditions prevailing on the exterior and interior environment of a company before determining its mission, objectives, strategies and options of how to implement and evaluation.
+SM sets guidelines for support in order to obtain uniform decisions and the definition of a business in connection with develop the entrepreneurial project. analyze the internal environment of the company outcomes and understand simple fundamentals that govern workplace Business Strategy, analyze the contribution of each aspect of the strategy develop the entrepreneurial project. analyze the internal environment of the company analyze the establishment environment of business can market strategy selects or industry evaluate strategies Teaching methods Lectures (13 wks x 5 hrs theory) and one big homework project.
+Teaching methods Lectures (13 wks x 5 hrs theory) and one big homework project.